 As you can imagine I will say, it has nothing to do with your thoughts and shifting them.
 In order to break this cycle of shame and self-blame, you have to feel safe in your body first.

-That is what the Healing Hearts program is all about.
+That is what the Whole Story program is all about.
 The free webinar to learn about the program is open and we have about 50 women registered already!

 I can't wait to see you on the inside!